Inspector Gadget 2: Plot

 Following several unsuccessful jobs, Gadget is hired as a parking valet.
 Claw infiltrates a fundraiser hosted by Wilson and activates a bowling pin containing laughing gas to distract the guests as he steals a 50,000-karat ruby on loan from the Rajah of India, before trapping G2, who is immune to the gas, with a magnet.
-Afterwards, Claw and his minions escape, but Gadget fails to recognize them.
-Wilson orders Quimby to deactivate G2 and terminate the Gadget program for good in order to distract the public from the police's incompetence in stopping Claw.
+Afterwards, Claw and his minions escape, but Gadget fails to recognize them, especially due to Claw's new attire that features a wide-brimmed hat concealing his face.
+Wilson, recovering from the ordeal, orders Quimby to deactivate G2 and terminate the Gadget program for good in order to distract the public from the police's incompetence in stopping Claw.

 Meanwhile, Penny and Brain's investigation leads them to find and infiltrate Claw's hideout at the abandoned Bowl-Rite factory outside the city, but Penny is captured by Claw and his minions.
 Gadget ventures to Baxter's laboratory to reactivate G2, who realizes that Gadget truly cares for her.
 Brain, having escaped Claw's men, tells them through Baxter's bark-translating device that Claw has kidnapped Penny and has used the three stolen supplies (ionic fuel cells, a protoid laser, and a ruby) to build a super-weapon.
 Upon realizing that Claw is based in the Bowl-Rite factory, Gadget finally connects the evidence Penny previously presented to him, and G2 agrees to help him save her and foil Claw's scheme.

-The next day, Claw activates his machine: a laser that freezes time in Riverton, allowing Claw and his henchmen to easily rob the Federal Reserve, while planning to use the laser on the entire world so that he can rob other valuables.
+The next day, Claw activates his machine, a laser that freezes time, albeit only in Riverton, allowing Claw and his henchmen to easily rob the Federal Reserve, while planning to upgrade and use the laser on the entire world so that he can rob other valuables.
 The Gadgets manage to avoid the weapon's blast and confront the group there.
-Claw orders his other minions to attack the pair so he, Brick, and McKibble can escape, but the pair decide to switch chips so that Gadget can function perfectly; despite glitches, G2 successfully captures Claw's hired goons.
+Claw orders his recruits to attack the pair so that he, Brick, and McKibble can escape, but the pair decides to switch chips so that Gadget can function perfectly; despite the glitches, G2 successfully captures Claw's hired goons.
 Gadget pursues Claw, who drops Penny off the truck in a go-kart loaded with explosives.
 After he rescues her, both reunite with G2 and the Gadgetmobile.
 At a bridge, Gadget stops Claw's truck with a puddle of bubble gum.
-Brick and McKibble attempt escape, but get stuck in the puddle and are arrested.
+Brick and McKibble attempt to escape, but they get stuck in the puddle and are forced to surrender.
 Claw escapes in a rocket-like pod, vowing that he'll get Gadget "next time", and Penny and the Gadgets reverse the effects of the laser and unfreeze Riverton.